openiddict/openiddict-core/README.md

 :exclamation: **Note: ASP.NET Core 2.1 on .NET Core 2.1 is no longer supported.
 While OpenIddict 4.x can still be used on .NET Core 2.1 thanks to its .NET Standard 2.0 compatibility, users are strongly encouraged to migrate to ASP.NET Core/.NET 6.0**.
+ASP.NET Core 2.1 on .NET Framework 4.6.1 (and higher) is still fully supported.

 :information_source: **Note: the following features are not available when targeting .NET Framework 4.6.1**:
  - X.509 development encryption/signing certificates: calling `AddDevelopmentEncryptionCertificate()` or `AddDevelopmentSigningCertificate()`